Promote Diversity

 * Tally of leave taken on a FY base

-Ratio of women taking child-rearing leave (%) =
+Ratio of women taking maternity leave (%) =

 (Number of female employees who have taken child-rearing leave ÷ Number of female employees who have given birth) x 100